 Roughly 18 months ago, Cerner and the LPDH team began working with the U.S. military to develop a single, integrated medical, pharmaceutical and dental record system called MHS GENESIS.
 This month, the clinics at Fairchild Air Force Base in Spokane, Washington that support an estimated 38,000 Air Force and Air National Guard beneficiaries became the first facilities to transition from existing EHR systems to MHS GENESIS.

 Hundreds of individuals, including end users, government evaluation personnel, partnership and Cerner associates, were involved in the installation process at Fairchild.
 The process started with the partnership implementing a thorough design, build and testing process with the DoD to establish a global standard based on contract requirements and DoD workflows.
 It’s moved ahead over the past several months at Fairchild as we completed extensive testing and training to ensure the best possible user experience.
-We look forward to implementing at the remaining initial operating sites in the Pacific Northwest later this summer.
+We look forward to implementing at the remaining initial operating sites in the Pacific Northwest later this year.

 MHS GENESIS replaces three existing EHRs to create a single patient record.
 It is interoperable with 24 legacy systems and offers improvements designed to save clinicians and patients time, eliminate paper and reduce potential medical errors and delays.
 It’s also engineered to enable interoperability between the private and public sectors.
 A record can now follow a solider once they leave active military duty or if they visit a civilian health facility.